 The macronucleus of each conjugant then disappears.
 Likewise, the micronuclei divide twice and create four haploid micronuclei.

 Three micronuclei out of the four then disintegrate.
 The remaining one forms two daughter pronuclei.
-The smaller one of these is migratory male pronucleus while the larger one is stationary female pronucleus.
+The smaller one of these is a migratory male pronucleus while the larger one is a stationary female pronucleus.

-The male pronucleus travels through protoplasmic bridge and fuses with the female one to form zygote.
+The male pronucleus travels through the protoplasmic bridge and fuses with the female one to form a zygote.

 The zygote nucleus is diploid and called amphinucleus.